fenago/deep-learning-time-series-forecasting/chapter_08/Lab4.md

 ```

-Now that we know how to prepare a univariate series for modeling, let’s look at developing
+Now that we know how to prepare a univariate series for modeling, let's look at developing
 a CNN model that can learn the mapping of inputs to outputs.

 #### CNN Model